 Kon Kam King et al. (2017) systematically reviewed the non-operative management of hallux rigidus.
-There is very little evidence for the non-operative management of hallux rigidus.
-The results of this review included 11 studies that were then assigned to a level of evidence (I-IV).
+The review included 11 studies that were assigned a level of evidence (I-IV).
 Individual studies were reviewed to provide a grade of recommendation (A-C, I) according to the Wright classification in support of or against the non-operative modality.
-Based on the results of this evidence-based review, there is poor evidence (grade C) to support the use of intra-articular injections for pain relief for three months and fair evidence (grade B) against the use of intra-articular injections for long-term efficacy.
+Based on the results of the evidence-based review, there is poor evidence (grade C) to support the use of intra-articular injections for pain relief for three months and fair evidence (grade B) against the use of intra-articular injections for long-term efficacy.
 There is poor evidence (grade C) to support manipulation and physical therapy and poor evidence (grade C) to support footwear, insoles, and orthotics modifications.
 There was no good evidence (grade A) recommending any interventions.
-Overall, most of the interventions showed improvement after the non-operative.
+Overall, most of the interventions showed improvement.
 However, the evidence poorly recommends orthosis, manipulation, and intra-articular injections.
 One study limitation included the different grades of hallux rigidus that were reviewed.
-There is a need for high-quality Level I randomized controlled trials with validated outcome measures to allow for stronger recommendations to be made.
+There is a need for high-quality RCTs with validated outcome measures to allow for stronger recommendations.
 Non-operative management should still be offered prior to surgical management.

 A level III systematic review by McNeil et al. (2013) determined that there were no consistent findings among published studies to allow any definitive conclusions on which surgical approach is best for treating hallux rigidus.
 The authors reviewed 135 studies and assigned each study a level of evidence (I-V) to denote quality and to prove a grade recommendation (A-C) in support of or against the surgical approach.
 Based on the results of their review, the authors determined that there is fair evidence (grade B) in support of arthrodesis for treating hallux rigidus.
 Other approaches, including cheilectomy, osteotomy, implant arthroplasty, resection arthroplasty, and interpositional arthroplasty for treating hallux rigidus, had poor evidence (grade C) due to the mostly level IV and V studies for these approaches.
 The authors also determined that there was insufficient evidence (grade I) for cheilectomy with osteotomy for treating hallux rigidus.
 Limitations noted by the authors included the use of unvalidated rating scales in many of the studies and that the surgical approach was often chosen based on the severity of hallux rigidus and was, therefore, biased in operative selection and inclusion.
 This selection process may have distorted results as individuals with less severe hallux rigidus likely had a higher level of function post-operatively.
 They concluded that there were no consistent findings in comparative studies that were properly powered with validated and appropriate outcome measures to allow for definitive conclusions on which procedure may be superior.
 The authors stated that further studies with high-quality, Level I RCTs with validated outcome measures and longer-term follow-up were needed to make more substantial recommendations.
+(Maffulli et al. (2011), previously summarized in this policy, is included in the McNeil systematic review.)